ghc/ghc/docs/users_guide/using.rst

     the detection mechanism is not yet implemented, so colors are off by default on all platforms.)

+.. ghc-flag:: -f[no-]diagnostics-show-caret

+    Controls whether GHC displays a line of the original source code where the error was detected.
+This also affects the associated caret symbol that points at the region of code at fault.
+The flag is on by default.

 .. ghc-flag:: -ferror-spans

     Causes GHC to emit the full source span of the syntactic entity